MrMarshy/EnvironmentalService-MQTT/README.md

-# EnvironmentalService-MQTT
+## Environmental Sensor Service

+- The project uses a BME680 sensor (I2C) to get temperature, humidity, pressure and air quality values.
-The project uses MQTT over SSL to publish the environmental data gathered from BME680 (i2c) sensor to thingspeak.com The project uses HTTPS connection to checkwx.com api to get pressure (hPa) value at nearby airport to calibrate the pressure reading from the BME680 sensor.
+- The project uses MQTT over SSL to publish the environmental data gathered from BME680 to thingspeak.com
+- The project uses HTTPS connection to checkwx.com api to get pressure (hPa) value at nearby airport to calibrate the pressure reading from the BME680 sensor.